Castletown railway station: 2003–2008

 With the completion of drainage works and infrastructure replacement the full line reopened with due ceremony in May 2003 and the station again became one of two regular passing places; services reverted to their common seasonal pattern between Easter and October to a regular standard timetable of four trains in each direction between the selected dates, the second returns of the day passing at Castletown and the remainder at Ballasalla.

 2009–2014

 In 2009 a new letter-coded timetable has been in place which saw trains passing at Ballasalla daily throughout the season with generally runs between the start of March and end of October annually, this being designated "R" (pink) in schedules with a more intensive "S" (blue) timetable and other variations subject to demand and events.

 2015–2019

 Since 2015 Castletown has been used for the passing of all timetabled services following the closure and un-staffing of Ballasalla Station with services every two hours on the standard schedule at XX:27, increasing to every hour and a half on peak days with additional trains.
-At this time Port St. Mary Station was also closed and became unmanned.
+At this time Port St. Mary Station was also closed and became unstaffed.